-What is a Non-Qualified Deferred Compensation Plan?
+What is Non-Qualified Deferred Compensation Life Insurance?

 A non-qualified deferred compensation plan doesn’t have to meet the requirements of a qualified plan and thus is more cost effective for a small business.
 With the non-qualified plan, the employer can compensate a select group of employees.
 Since the employer can discriminate who the plan will be offered too, the employer can reserve the plan for key employees and managers.

 A non-qualified plan can become a great tool for recruiting and retaining key employees and help to dissuade them from being poached by competitors.
 A non-qualified deferred compensation plan will allow the employer to offer an additional vehicle for employees to save for retirement without the restrictions on contributions and vesting.